 As resorts go, Flaming Beach Resort and Spa was beautiful.
 It had the large pool, the pool bar, the spacious rooms with balconies and the long sand beach with views of the Catalina Islands.
 It was the type of resort you would expect in the Carribean, although we were on the Pacific Ocean.
-There were palm trees and cococut trees (we have fresh pipas from the tree picked by a local man who climbed the tree and knocked it down for us).
+There were palm trees and coconut trees (we have fresh pipas from the tree picked by a local man who climbed the tree and knocked it down for us).

 Breakfast continued to include fresh fruit, to which was added bread baked on premises and a new twist — an omelette station – Yum